Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

 Like all hybrids, the Boxer and German Shepherd mix can have some issues.

-The final issue comes in socialisation.
-Pups that are socialised with family and other animals early are far less likely to be a problem.
+The final issue comes in socialization.
+Pups that are socialized with family and other animals early are far less likely to be a problem.

 However, it is possible to learn how to train a German Shepherd Boxer mix if you embrace its personality.